alessamohammed/collab-edit/README.md

 `source venv/bin/activate`
 `python3 -m flask run`

-we edited firepad library to the encription to check it see firepad.min.js on my-app/node_modules/firepad/dist/
+we edited firepad library to do the encryption to check it see firepad.min.js on my-app/node_modules/firepad/dist/